-SP 101 Fundamentals of Speech (3) This basic principles and techniques course emphasizes delivery styles and platform performance.
+SP 101 Fundamentals of Speech (3) Offered Fall, Spring.
+This basic principles and techniques course emphasizes delivery styles and platform performance.
 Students study and perform Scripture reading, impromptu, demonstration, speech of introduction, and extemporaneous devotional.
-Fall, Spring.

-SP 102 Fundamentals of Speech (3) Prereq.: SP 101.
+SP 102 Fundamentals of Speech (3) Offered Spring.
+Prereq.: SP 101.
 This course is a continuing study in the basic principles and techniques of speech.
-Students learn and practice manuscript reading, pantomime, dramatic reading, monologue, impromptu, poetry, and informative speeches.
-Fall, Spring.
+Students learn the basics of interpretation and reinforce their extemporaneous speaking skills.
+Performances include manuscript reading, pantomime, poetry, dramatic reading, impromptu, and informative speeches.

-SP 116–416 Drama Workshop (1 each) Prereq.: Participation in the cast of the nonmusical Thanksgiving or Commencement production; each level requires the preceding one.
+SP 116–416 Drama Workshop (1 each) Prereq.: Participation in the cast of a nonmusical Fine Arts production; each level requires the preceding one.
 Students develop individual roles while learning to interact in the theatrical environment.
 Coursework culminates in a public performance.